 - This sauce is also great with beans.
 Skip the pasta and add beans to the sauce instead.
 Heat until warmed through.

-Protein Pasta in Green Sauce Recipe
+High-Protein Green Pasta Sauce Recipe

 Ingredients